owlbarn/tutorial/book/signal/README.md

 Actually, the application of DFT is more than on sound signal processing.
 (EXAMPLES).
 It covers a very large of important computation problems that spans many fields and applications, such as music processing, data compressing, image processing, engineering, mathematics, etc.

+## Fast Fourier Transform

 The Fast Fourier Transform is an algorithm that reduces the DFT computation complexity from $\mathcal{O}(n^2)$ to $\mathcal{O}(n\log{}n)$.

+TODO: A brief theory about how FFT drops down to log level.
+Make sure you explain DFT well enough in the previous section.

-To introduce the algorithm itself or the detailed math of DFT/FFT is beyond the scope of this book, we encourage the readers to refer to other classic textbook on this topic [@phillips2003signals].
+To introduce the algorithm itself in detailed math of DFT/FFT is beyond the scope of this book, we encourage the readers to refer to other classic textbook on this topic [@phillips2003signals].

 Owl provides these basic FFT functions: